-- 1. select the Polyline symbol in the Elements tool bar or in the Elements drop-down list - 2.
+- 1. Select the Polyline symbol in the Elements toolbar - 2.
 In the main window, select the start point by clicking the left mouse button - 3. pull the first section - 4. place an initial corner point with a simple mouse click (left) - 5. draw another line and place the corner points - 6. set the end point by double clicking or pressing the escape key - 7.
 The shape, size and position can be changed at any time by pulling the vertexes or moving the element - 8. hold down the shift key when pulling; this way, only horizontal or vertical movements away from the original position are possible - 9. define the desired properties in the Properties window

-Hint: You define the rounding (on page 195) of the lines with the Rounding property.
+Hint: You define the rounding (on page 206) of the lines with the Rounding property.
 To do this, select a value between 0 (no rounding) and 1.

-- move the mouse cursor to a line of the polygon: - right-click - select menu item Adding a node in the selected element from the context menu left-click in order to add a corner
+- move the mouse cursor to a line of the polygon: - right-click - ▶ select menu item Adding a node in the selected element from the context menu

-- press Ctrl and Shift simultaneously - move the mouse cursor to a line of the polygon: - the mouse cursor changes to an arrow with a plus-symbol
+- press Ctrl and Shift simultaneously - move the mouse cursor to a line of the polygon: - ▶ the mouse cursor changes to an arrow with a plus-symbol